Of all the psychological and spiritual tools out there, Internal Family Systems (IFS) is one of the most powerful.

 There are virtually an unlimited number of parts that we contain.
-At any one time, a handful of parts might be activated within us.
-But usually, we are operating in one part at a time (e.g., the responsible adult part, the mother part, the student part).
+At any one time, a handful of parts might be activated within us, but usually, we’re operating in only one or two parts at a time (e.g., the responsible adult part, the mother part, the student part).

 What Happens When Our Inner Parts Become Destructive?

-When our inner parts become destructive (aka. sabotaging our dreams, harming others, perpetuating mental and emotional illness) it is as if we become possessed by them.
+When our inner parts become destructive (aka., when they sabotage our dreams, harm others, or perpetuate mental and emotional illness), it is as if we become possessed by them.